 Your permalinks are the URLs that are displayed in the browser when a visitor goes to your blog domain or post.
 In WordPress, you need to optimize your permalinks by going to Settings > Permalinks and choosing the Post Name settings as shown in the image below.

 This will ensure that WordPress includes the keywords from your headline in your blog permalink once it is published.
-This is important, because keywords in the permalink are an important Google ranking factor.
+This is important because keywords in the permalink are an important Google ranking factor.

-• Install the Yoast SEO plugin
+Install an SEO plugin

-• Internal Link Optimisation
+Internal Link Optimization

 This tip is courtesy of David Trounce.
 People often forget (or are not aware) that your internal links count as backlinks in Google’s search algorithm.
 What this means is that Google is reading your internal links, and noticing the content on your site that those links point to.

-One of the ways to take advantage of this – and something over which you have full control – is to optimize your internal links to point ot your most important pages.
+One of the ways to take advantage of this – and something over which you have full control – is to optimize your internal links to point to your most important pages.
 The best way to do this is by creating content hubs around similar keywords or themes.

 #2.
 Conduct Keyword Research

 Research long-tail keywords to base your blog’s content around.
 Use Brian Dean’s methods for finding unique keywords.
 Check out his Definitive Guide to Keyword Research for some of the best methods to find keywords that you should target when creating content.

-Neil Patel outlines 3 steps to dominating Google’s top 10 with long tail keywords.
+Neil Patel outlines 3 steps to dominating Google’s top 10 with long-tail keywords.
 Use the techniques taught by these two experts to identify the long-tail keywords that you are most likely to get ranked for and create content around them.

 Ever since Rand Fishkin of Moz coined the term ‘10X content’, the world of SEO has been buzzing with it.
 Today, it’s not enough to create “fluffy” content of 500 to 700 words and expect to get ranked for them.

-• Write long-form content
+Write long-form content

 The graph above (courtesy of QuickSprout) shows that the average content length for the top ten listings in Google is over 2000 words.

-If you want to create viral content, aim to publish posts that are longer than 1,500 words, says Brian Dean.
 If a post is greater than 1,500 words, on average it receives 68.1% more tweets and 22.6% more Facebook likes than a post that is under 1,500 words.
 Read more about the kind of content you should be creating.

-• Write epic content
+Write epic content

 If you want to create content that attracts both links and shares, think like a journalist and create content that is well-researched and opinion-forming.

-• Write more listicles
+Write more listicles

 List posts or ‘listicles’ are a very popular content format.
-Brian Dean recommends creating expanded list posts (ELPs) that are longer, more thorough and well-researched than the best posts in their category.
+Brian Dean recommends creating expanded list posts (ELPs) that are longer, more thorough, and well-researched than the best posts in their category.

 Write for specific, identifiable niches

 This tip comes from David Leonhardt.
 He recommends that when you write for specific, identifiable niches, you have an audience to promote it to.
 He also gives an example of what this would entail.